 Carolina Jessamine Flowers

-As the main attraction this vine offers, its flowers are royal yellow funnel-shaped flowers that extend up to 1.5 inches long arranged in small clumps.
+As the main attraction this vine offers, its flowers are royal yellow trumpet shaped flowers that extend up to 1.5 inches long arranged in small clumps.
 This vine’s spectacular flower show is often seen from February through May.

 Fruit and Seeds